Homomorphic encryption of linear optics quantum computation on almost arbitrary states of light with asymptotically perfect security: Security proof

+The main result of our paper is the following theorem, which implies that our encoding scheme in the limit of large coherent displacements has weak information-theoretic security. \begin{theorem} The trace-distance between arbitrary encrypted states with at most $n$ photons is at most $\epsilon$, where

-\textit{Security proof} --- We now present a security proof for this encoding scheme in the limit of large coherent displacements.
-Our proof employs a continuous-variable (CV) representation for optical states.
+Our scheme thus is a weak information-theoretic security encryption scheme with secrecy error at most $2\epsilon$. \end{theorem} Our proof employs a continuous-variable (CV) representation for optical states \cite{braunstein2012quantum}.
 We omit some intermediate mathematical steps in the main text, delegating the complete step-by-step derivation to the appendix.

-Photon-number (Fock) states are related to the $x$ and $p$ quadrature CVs using Hermite functions.
+Photon-number (Fock) states are related to the $x$ and $p$ quadrature CVs using Hermite functions \cite[Section 18.1]{arfken2013mathematical}.
 The Hermite polynomials are defined as,

 and the corresponding Hermite functions as,